Eat

 Things to Do

 Whether you are looking forward to peaceful pursuits or exhilarating escapades, the New Forest promises a captivating variety of things to do within its verdant swathes.
-From soul-soothing walks through evergreen pines to scintillating sailing adventures on the Solent, raptures and reveries await at every turn.
+From soul-soothing walks through evergreen pines to scintillating sailing adventures on the Solent, reveries await at every turn.

 Wildlife Watch